Grow Vegetables – Kale

 Sprinkle dry egg shells, ground coffee, or nut shells around young seedlings to protect them from snails and slugs.

-Kale will tolerate being in a part shade location.
-Other than constant checking and removal of caterpillars and some companion planting, I have not given my plants any special care.
+Kale will tolerate partial shade.
+Other than constant checking and removal of caterpillars and some companion planting, the plants do not require any special care.

-Kale is a frost tolerant plant.
+Kale is frost tolerant.
 The leaves are said to be tastier if picked after frost.
 I have read in a number of articles that heat/ hot weather is responsible for making the leaves taste bitter.
 I can’t say that I noticed that with my crop last year….This year I have other varieties planted so will be interested to see if that is the case.

 Pests can be an issue when growing Kale, particularly when the plants are small.
 Caterpillars and aphids are the most common pests.